 Since 2009, Foster Success has grown assets in excess of $320,000 in foster youth savings through Opportunity Passport™.

-FAQs about Opportunity Passport
+FAQs about Opportunity Passport™

-DCS and other staff may assist with transportation to the training as well.
-Once the training is over and the youth are enrolled into Opportunity PassportTM, DCS and others should assist Foster Success in providing updated placement, address, phone number and email address information for youth.
+Once training is over and the participants are officially enrolled into Opportunity Passport™, we ask DCS and others to assist Foster Success in providing updated placement, address, phone number, and email information for youth.
 Opportunity Passport™ participants are contacted twice a year until their 26th birthday to complete incentive surveys.